 Stepping into the cosmetic department of any department store or a specialty beauty store is like stepping into a candy store (for grown women), except sampling is encouraged, and the candy costs a whole lot more.
 Between the shiny packaging and pretty pigments, it’s easy to get swept up in a cosmetic shopping spree—but it’s going to cost you.
 Luckily, not all of your makeup bag essentials need to come with a hefty price tag.

-Keep reading to find out which products are worth the invest and which ones you can hit the drugstore for!
+Keep reading to find out which products are worth the investment and which ones you can hit the drugstore for!

-Splurge on a more expensive bronzer for the better blendability and natural-looking shades.
+Splurge on a more expensive bronzer that blends well and comes in natural-looking shades.
 The pigments in pricier powders are more finely milled, which means a smoother application.
 Luxury brand bronzers also have a wider range of natural-looking colors for all skin tones—plus, you can find options with and without shimmer (even “matte” drugstore powders often have some sheen to them).
-Some of our favorite bronzers include Bobbi Brown’s Raw Sugar Bronzing Powder ($40), Guerlain’s Terracotta Bronzing Powder ($52), and Jouer’s Mineral Powder Bronzer ($28).
+Some of our favorite bronzers include Bobbi Brown’s Bronzing Powder ($40), Guerlain’s Terracotta Bronzing Powder ($52), and Jouer’s Mineral Powder Bronzer ($28).

 While inexpensive bronzer can easily end up making you look ruddy or dirty, blush doesn’t present the same risks.
 Drugstores offer a wide variety of blush shades and formulas that are simply fantastic.
 We happen to be fans of several drugstore cream blushes.
 If you prefer powder, try Revlon’s Powder Blush ($10) or e.l.f.’s Studio Blush ($3).

 Choose department store eye shadow over drugstore options if you want the color you see in the pan to be what shows up on your lid.
 Less expensive shadows are often too hard to deposit the desired color.
 The pricier shadows are made from higher quality pigments, which makes them last longer and blend better.
-NARS Eye Shadow ($25), MAC Pressed Pigments ($21) and Urban Decay Eyeshadow ($18) are always good buys.
+NARS Eyeshadow ($19) and Urban Decay Eyeshadow ($18) are always good buys.

 Unless you’re looking for a very specific color, you should be able to find smooth-applying, long-wearing eyeliner at the drugstore.
 The differences in liquid formulas are negligible, so stock up on the cheapies.
 Pencils just need to be soft enough where they won’t tug on the skin.
 We like Maybelline’s Eye Studio Master Drama Cream Pencil Eyeliner ($8) and L’Oréal’s Colour Riche Eyeliner ($9).